 - Fat Options: You can use organic coconut oil instead of the butter in the topping and swirl, and you can substitute either organic palm shortening or organic coconut butter - here's how to make your own, for the butter in the cake.

-- Low-carb / Keto: For low carb, substitute xylitol for the honey in the topping and swirl, and for the honey in the cake, you can use either xylitol straight or 1/4 cup xylitol and 2 scoops stevia – here’s my post on how to use stevia.
+- Low-carb / Keto: For low carb, substitute a low-carb sweetener like Lakanto or xylitol for the honey in the topping and swirl.
+For the honey in the cake, you can use either Lakanto or xylitol on their own or 1/4 cup of either of them and 2 scoops stevia - here's my post on how to use stevia for reference.

 - See Easiest Homemade Coconut Milk for a homemade coconut milk option.